 Olivine Apartments

-Olivine Apartments is a multi-residential project in Batemans Bay, NSW, consisting of 17 one-, two- and four-bedroom family dwellings built on four levels over an undercroft parking zone, and situated within a generous landscape setting.
+Olivine Apartments is a multi‑residential project comprising seventeen one‑, two‑ and four‑bedroom dwellings arranged across four levels above an undercroft parking zone.
+The building sits within a landscape framework that prioritises access, amenity and outdoor space for residents.

 Typology: